 Ford Tower is named for Margaret Elizabeth Ford, a successful milliner in Boston whose 1926 donation of her estate enabled the library’s completion in 1928.
 The portrait in Ford Tower is of Judge John J. Burns (1901-1957).
 Burns, BC 1921, was the youngest justice appointed to the Massachusetts Superior Court and served as the first counsel for the Securities and Exchange Commission.

 Burns was deeply committed to enhancing the University’s collection of rare books and manuscripts; when a section of Bapst was dedicated to special collections in 1986, the library was named after him in recognition of both his and his children’s ongoing support for special collections.
 The inscription consummatus in brevi explevit tempora multa or perfected in a short time, he fulfilled many years (Wisdom 4:13) serves as a tribute to John J. Burns’ enduring legacy.
-Hanging on the wall behind our security desk, is a 17th century Flemish tapestry; part of a collection donated by the Hearst Foundation in honor of Judge Burns and in memory of American newspaper publisher William Randolph Hearst.
+On the wall above our security desk hangs a 17th-century Flemish tapestry, one of several donated to Boston College by the Hearst Foundation in honor of Judge Burns and in memory of American newspaper publisher William Randolph Hearst.

 The Irish Room highlights a few of our Irish literature and music collections, including books by Samuel Beckett and William Butler Yeats.
 Egan harps from 1820s Dublin are also on display, as is Joe Derrane's accordion.
 The paintings in the room are of other notable Irish literary figures; a guide to the portraits can be found underneath the far left window in the room.
 Across the hallway, the O’Brien Fine Print Room features examples of early printed books as well as contemporary volumes from fine presses.
 The exhibit cases lining the hallway display different themes in Burns and change multiple times a year.